-Setting Description ServerUri Authorization server address ClientId Client identifier issued by the authorization server ClientSecret Client secret used to authenticate with the authorization server

-Setting Description Scope The requested access scope(s) KeylD Key identifier for the private_key_jwt authentication method CertificateID Certificate identifier for the self_signed_tls_client_auth authentication method Туре The type of configuration, see Table 6 for possible values.
+Setting Description ServerUri Authorization server address ClientId Client identifier issued by the authorization server ClientSecret Client secret used to authenticate with the authorization server Scope The requested access scope(s) KeylD Key identifier for the private_key_jwt authentication method CertificateID Certificate identifier for the self_signed_tls_client_auth and tls_client_auth authentication methods. Туре The type of configuration, see Table 6 for possible values.
 ClientAuth The type of client authentication method to use, see Table 7 for possible values.
+CertPathValida- tionPolicyID The unique identifier of the certification path validation policy to be used for validating the server certificate